About Request to Pay

 5 facts about Request to Pay

-1. Research conducted by Answer Digital shows 52% of payers would like the option of delaying a bill payment, usually for reasons as simple as matching bill dates up with payday.
-Request to Pay allows businesses to have this kind of flexibility, helping to boost customer loyalty whilst increasing electronic payments and migrating payers away from cheque, cash, and cards –which all come with high processing costs.
+1. 52% of payers would like the option of delaying a bill payment, usually for reasons as simple as matching bill dates up with payday.
+Request to Pay allows businesses to have this kind of flexibility, helping to boost customer loyalty whilst increasing electronic payments and migrating payers away from cheque, cash, and cards – which all come with added processing costs.
 Accesspay

 2. 90% of UK consumers surveyed think that businesses should offer a wide choice of payment methods.
 Smartdebit

-4. Research conducted by Accenture and the Faster Payments Scheme estimates the adoption of RtP could save 18 –36 pence per transaction.
+4. Research conducted by Accenture and the Faster Payments Scheme estimates the adoption of RtP could save 18 –36p per transaction.
 This comes from switching from paper to electronic billing, reducing time and effort in chasing late payments, and increased reconciliation.
-For large corporates with millions of customers, the potential cost savings are substantial.
 Accesspay

 Answer Pay estimates in the UK that, with 55% of utility bills paid by Direct Debit, and the remainder paid by cards, cash and cheques, the Request to Pay market could equate to 1,354 million transactions a year.